MstXy/in-context-learning/README.md

-his repository contains the code and models for our paper:
+This repository contains the code and models for our paper:

 ## Getting started
 You can start by cloning our repository and following the steps below.